kamir/kstreams-perf-test/README.md

-## Quick-Start - using Confluent Platform locally installed
+## Quick-Start - using Confluent Platform (locally installed)

 ### Prerequisites:
-+ Confluent platform is installed
++ Confluent platform is installed.
+You can download it [here](https://www.confluent.io/download).
 + Docker and Docker compose are installed

 ### Step by step approach: